Sensory Overload (video game)

 Sensory Overload is a first-person shooter video game developed and published by Reality Bytes for the Macintosh.

 Gameplay

 Sensory Overload is a game in which the player is a CIA agent who pretends to be a test subject to investigate a facility for medical research.

+Development and release

+Sensory Overload was developed as the first game from Cambridge, Massachusetts-based studio Reality Bytes.
+It was co-designed by Jon Chiat, David Chiat, and Jason Davis.
+The game was released exclusively for Macintosh in August 1994.
+Reality Bytes would go on to create the polygon-based first-person shooters Havoc and Dark Vengeance.

 Reception

-Next Generation reviewed the game, rating it three stars out of five, and called it "definitely worth checking out."